Haplogroup L2: Haplogroup L2a1o

 L2a1o is defined by the mutation T12438C.
-It has been detected in Syria as well as Israel and Libya.
+It has been detected in Syria and Burkina Faso.

 Haplogroup L2a1p

 L2a1p is defined by the mutations A9410G, T13818C, and C15626T.
-It is found in Nigeria, Kassena people in Burkina Faso, and Moroccan Jews it is also prevalent in the United States of America.
+It is found in Nigeria, Kassena people in Burkina Faso, and Moroccan Jews.
+It is also present in the United States of America.

 Haplogroup L2a2

 L2a2 is characteristic of the Mbuti Pygmies.

 Haplogroup L2b'c

 L2b'c probably evolved around 62,000 years ago.

 Haplogroup L2b

 This subclade is predominantly found in West Africa, but it is spread all over Africa. branches of L2b also include L2b1a1 which is found in Liguria Italy and L2b3 which is found in Galicia (Spain).

 Haplogroup L2c

 L2c is most frequent in West Africa, and may have arisen there.
 Specially present in Senegal at 39%, Cape Verde 16% and Guinea-Bissau 16%.
 Branches of L2c has also been known to be found in Europe in areas such as on the Iberian Peninsula in Andalusia Spain, Catalonia Spain and also in continental North Western Europe in the Netherlands.